-Whether because they’re cutting calories or because the like the taste, there are a whole lot of people that use diet sodas and juices as mixers and chasers while drinking.
-What most people don’t know though is that artificial sweeteners can actually make your BAC appear artificially high, making you more likely to get a DUI.
-A La Jolla DUI defense lawyer can help you fight the charges if you believe your choice of mixer may have put you above the legal limit for driving.
+Whether because they’re cutting calories or because the like the taste, there are a whole lot of people that use diet sodas as mixers and chasers while drinking.
+What most people don’t know though is that drinking alcohol with artificial sweeteners can actually make your BAC drastically higher than if you drank something with real sugar or high fructose calories, making you more likely to get a DUI.

-Diet drinks don’t actually increase blood alcohol, but sugary drinks have a similar effect as food and slow down the absorption of alcohol from the stomach to the bloodstream.
-Eating food will also help slow down the absorption of alcohol.
+Interestingly, diet soda doesn’t actually increase your blood alcohol content at all.
+In fact, the study actually discovered that regular soda instead reduces your BAC slightly.
+That’s because sugary drinks have slow down the absorption of alcohol from the stomach to the bloodstream.
+This is the same reason that eating food will also help slow down the absorption of alcohol.

+Because diet sodas don’t artificially increase a person’s BAC, claiming that you got a DUI because you used a sugarless mixer isn’t going to help you much in court.
 That being said, you don’t have to give up having a diet soda in your favorite cocktail just because you plan on driving later.
 Instead, leave yourself plenty of time between finishing the drink and getting behind the wheel as the spike in BAC comes quickly but also dissipates after a while.
-If you do get pulled over after having a cocktail with some type of diet beverage, North Park DUI lawyer Peter M. Liss suggests opting for a blood test instead of a breathalyzer.

-If you have been charged with drunk driving and believe that drinking a diet beverage may have affected your breathalyzer results, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with top Mission Valley DUI defense attorney Peter Liss.
+If you have been charged with drunk driving, you can fight the charges, but it is critical you call a lawyer as soon as possible.
+Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation Peter Liss.